Acebeam L16 Flashlight Review

 Power and Runtime

 Turbo doesn’t step down officially until 5 or so minutes into use, but the output does trend downward in those 5 minutes.
-I read 30 second output at around 1800 lumens, which is reasonably within the 2000 lumen claim.
+I read a 30-second output at around 1800 lumens, which is reasonably within the 2000-lumen claim.
 Note the blue blobs at around 40 minutes.
-That’s the main emitter giving low voltage warning, and then the light finally shutting off.
-Later, I turned the light back on to turbo (60/70 minutes) and the light shuts off nearly immediately.
+That’s the main emitter giving a low voltage warning, and then the light finally shuts off.
+Later, I turned the light back on to turbo (60/70 minutes), and the light shut off nearly immediately.
 The stepdown at 5m is a stepdown to High.

 The runtime on high looks essentially the same as Turbo but lasts a little longer.